-\item On the methodology side, our algorithm provides a new form of a dynamic learning method.
+\item On the methodology side, our algorithm provides a new form of dynamic learning mechanism.
 In particular, we do not separate the ``learning'' and ``doing'' phases; instead, we integrate ``learning'' and ``doing'' together by considering a shrinking series of price intervals.
-This concurrent dynamic is actually the key to achieve a perfect balance between price exploration and exploitation, and thus achieve the near maximum efficiency in pricing.
-We believe that this method may be applied to problems with even more complex structure. \end{enumerate}
+This concurrent dynamic is the key to achieve a perfect balance between price exploration and exploitation, and thus achieve the near maximum efficiency.
+We believe that this method may be applied to problems with even more complex structures. \end{enumerate}

-The rest of our paper is organized as follows: In Section 2, we review related literature in this field.
-In Section 3, we introduce our model and state our main assumptions.
-In Section 4, we present our dynamic price learning algorithm and the main theorems.
-We provide a sketch proof for our algorithm in Section 5.
-In Section 6, we show a lower bound of regret for all possible pricing policies.
-We show some numerical results in Section 7 and some extensions of this model in Section 8.
-We conclude this paper in Section 9.
-An Appendix is then followed for the detailed proofs for our technical results.